christiangalsterer/mongodb-driver-prometheus-exporter/README.md

 ...

-// setup the MongoDB client
-const mongoClient = new MongoClient(uri, { monitorCommands = true })
+// setup the MongoDB client, monitorCommands needs to be set to true to enable command monitoring. const mongoClient = new MongoClient(uri, { monitorCommands = true })

 // setup the prometheus client